LucasJohnNyamhanga/LucasJohnNyamhanga/README.md

 - 👀 I’m interested in computer science and things that work together.
 - 🌱 I’m currently working on shule web application, an educational platform that will be launched on www.shule.co.tz
 - 💞️ I’m looking to collaborate on react and nextjs typescript project.
-- 📫 Reach me on lucasjohn414@gmail.com
+- 📫 Reach me on lucas@database.co.tz

 <!---
 LucasJohnNyamhanga/LucasJohnNyamhanga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.